lightdash/lightdash/docs/docs/get-started/setup-the-demo-project.md

 # If you see
 # > Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running
 # then docker isn't running

+# If you see
+# > Compose is not a valid docker command
+# You have an older version of docker, please upgrade to docker >3.0.0
 ```

 ## 4. Launch the Lightdash app